The Phantom of the Opera (1989 film): Production

+Pre-production, and writing

 The script was originally written by Gerry O'Hara for Cannon films, and was set to be directed by John Hough.
 O'Hara's version of the screenplay did not feature any present-day segments, and was set entirely in 1881 England.
 However, after Cannon filed for bankruptcy, the film was passed on to the 21st Century Film Corporation.
 21st Century planned to follow up the film with a sequel called The Phantom of the Opera 2: Terror in Manhattan, in which the Phantom lives in the sewers of present-day Manhattan.
 Television writer Duke Sandefur was hired to add bookend segments set in present-day Manhattan to O'Hara's script, so that the film would tie into its proposed sequel.
 Ultimately, the sequel was not made, but the bookend segments remain in the film.

-The original music, written for the film by Misha Segal (also known for the soundtrack to The New Adventures of Pippi Longstocking), won a 1989 Brit for best soundtrack.
-Segal also commissioned the Budapest Symphony Orchestra for the theme.
-Of particular interest to fans of the original novel is Segal's rendition of the Phantom's opera composition 'Don Juan Triumphant', with the Phantom on the organ and Christine singing.
+Casting

+Robert Englund was the first actor announced to be attached to the film.
+"It started out as a promise I made to my agent that, outside of Freddy, I owed him one other horror project," Englund revealed in an interview with Fangoria.
+"Initially, the agreement was that I would do an Anthony Perkins type of film, but then I was approached by producers Menahem Golan and Harry Alan Towers about doing Phantom.
+I liked the idea that I would be in the company of great actors like Herbert Lom, Claude Rains, Max Schell and Lon Chaney, who all played the Phantom, and I liked the idea that the film - based on what I read in the first draft of Duke Sandefur's script - had a heavy Hammer influence.
+I also liked a lot of Dwight Little's work on Halloween 4, so when I learned he was going to direct, that sort of cinched it."

+It was revealed Stephanie Lawrence would be playing the roll of Carlotta in March 1989.
+"It is a fabulous script and very similar to the original film.
+I am absolutely looking forward to it," said Lawrence.

+Filming

+The film was scheduled to start filming in early January 1989, but due to production delays was unable to start until March.